- Black bears are not generally aggressive unless cornered or threatened.

 One misconception about this animal is that it can sense fear.
 Furthermore, this makes it especially dangerous to humans.
 Who wouldn’t be scared upon seeing this huge creature?
 However, black bears don’t attack because they sense fear.
 It’s the behavior of the person that factors into whether the animal becomes aggressive.

 A second misconception is that giving black bears food is a good way to make friends with them.
 For instance, someone may try to leave plates of food out on the porch, in the garden, or in the yard.
 But, black bears are wild animals, not pets.
 It may seem like a fun idea to put out food for them, but they can become aggressive especially when food is involved.
+Feeding bears will only encourage to return again and again.
 Plus, human food is not good for the health of this omnivore.

 Where Do Black Bears Live?